seanox/seanox-ai-nlp/README.md

   structure enriched with extracted entities.
 This structure can be used as a basis for formats such as SQL, JSON or YAML.

-__Example Pipeline: Structured NLP Workflow__
+## Structured NLP Workflow

-What the package focuses on
+The illustration below presents the core motivation and design focus of this package.
+It outlines the typical stages of a structured NLP pipeline and highlights the specific components where this package provides support.

 ```mermaid
 ---